blakeboswell/ploom/README.md

 `glm()` analogs using Alan Miller’s AS274 updating QR factorization algorithm.

-  - out-of-memory procesing capable of fitting to billion+ observations
+  - out-of-memory procesing capable of fitting billions of observations
   - in-memory runtimes at least as good as `lm()` and `glm()`
   - efficient memory usage ideal for multi-user environments with heavy regression loads